brycekbargar/bryce-becomes-a-sysadmin/00_chapter/20_install_kvm.md

 Further reading of that question led to

-> " I also had to change the owner of one of my vms.
+> "I also had to change the owner of one of my vms.
 It belonged to root which led to an access denied. sudo chown -R libvirt-qemu:kvm dbos/ubuntu-kvm/.
 You can run ls -l on/your/vm/dir/and/its/subdirs/ to check permissions at each level.
 Ensure none of them belong to the root group and user"

 I assume that because I'm running `sudo virt-install ...` it's creating the images as root?.
 Let's remove the sudo and try...